Sukhoi Su-17: Development

 A Su-20 (left) next to an older, similar Su-7BKL.

-Shortly after the Su-7 fighter-bomber was put into service, the Sukhoi Design Bureau was ordered to develop a modernization program.
+Shortly after the Su-7 fighter-bomber was put into service, the Sukhoi Design Bureau was ordered to develop a modernisation program.
 The program would be aimed primarily at updating on-board avionics and takeoff/landing characteristics.
-The concept of variable-geometry wings - something gaining wider attention at that time - was adopted.
+The concept of variable-geometry wings, something gaining wider attention at that time, was adopted.
 The program was to be led by Sukhoi's head designer, Nikolay Zyrin.

 In 1963, the Sukhoi OKB with input from TsAGI created a variable-sweep wing technology demonstrator.
 The S-22I (also known as the Su-7IG, NATO designation "Fitter-B"), converted from a production Su-7BM, had fixed inner portions of the wing with movable outer segments that could be swept to 28°, 45°, or 62°.
 The S-22I first took off (with Vladimir Ilyushin at the controls) on 2 August 1966.
 It was later demonstrated at the air parade in Domodedovo in July 1967.

 Flight testing revealed that the configuration improved both take-off/landing characteristics, range and endurance.
 Handling was generally better than the fixed wing Su-7, with the exception that buffeting at high angles of attack to warn of imminent stall no longer occurred.

 The aircraft was sent into serial production in 1969 by a joint resolution of the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers.
 The design of the Su-7IG was modified further, eventually with enough difference to justify the S-32 internal designation.
-The S-32 first took off on July 1, 1969, with Yevgeny Kukushev at the controls.
+The S-32 first took off on 1 July 1969, with Yevgeny Kukushev at the controls.

 Serial production started at Yuri Gagarin Aviation Factory (now KnAAPO) in 1969.
 The 523rd Aviation Regiment, of the Far East Military Okrug, was the first to receive the Su-17.
 The Su-17 was produced until 1990, producing 2867 units.

 The Su-17 resembles its predecessor, the Su-7, with weight-saving measures added at the cost of combat survivability, an example of which is the removal of pilot protection armor.

 The prototype S-22I differed little from the Su-7 except for the wing, essentially a technology demonstrator for the variable-geometry wing.
 It was later lost in an accident.

 Following the S-22I, two pre-production prototypes were constructed, designated S32-1 and the S32-2.
 The two aircraft mounted updated avionics, and replaced the older AP-28I-2 autopilot with the newer SAU-22 automatic control system.